louishleon/QA-Code-Challenge/README.md

 # QA-Code-Challenge

-The UI Test Suite report file from Selenium IDE is attached
+This repository includes the attached UI Test Suite report file from Selenium IDE for The Internet application.

-The API Test Collection report file from Postman is attached
+It also contains the API Test Collection report file from Postman for the Chuck Norris IO.